 We retain data in compliance with national laws.
-We collect all traffic and location data and store it during [put here your national legal duration required, for instance, for Greece, France and Spain it is one year].
+We collect all traffic and location data and store it during [put here your the legal duration required in your country; for instance, for Greece, France and Spain it is one year].

-Or Second option:
+Second option:

-We do not retain your data, except for the short time needed to run the service and ensure its smooth functioning (statistical analysis, traffic management, cyber attack prevention, etc), that is [add a specific duration in days, weeks or months.
-This duration cannot be longer than what your national obligation require, if there is one in your country.
-For instance, in Greece, France, Spain, you cannot retain data for more than a year.].
+We do not retain your data, except for the short time needed to run the service and ensure its smooth functioning (statistical analysis, traffic management, cyber attack prevention, etc.), that is [state a specific duration in days, weeks or months.
+This duration cannot be longer than what your national obligations require, if these exist in your country.
+For instance, in Greece, France and Spain, you cannot retain data for more than a year.].

-Or Third option:
+Third option:

 We collect and store your IP address and identity for the legal duration required by national law.
-This data only allow investigative authority to ask us to identify the subscriber corresponding to a given IP address.
+This data only allows investigative authorities to ask us to identify the subscriber corresponding to a given IP address.
 No more.